arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 </fa-layers>
 ```

-The above code first renderes square icon (layer one) on top of that it will add one more layer with twitter icon.
+The above code first renders square icon (layer one) on top of that it will add one more layer with twitter icon.

 But if you see the output you won't see anything other than square icon because both icon layers are of same color.